chnm/networking-pepys/DECISIONS.md

 1. **`peter_gunning_church` vs `exeter_house_chapel`** -- both exist in
    `nodes.csv`.
 Gunning preached at Exeter House Chapel, and network4 reads 29 January as a visit to Exeter House Chapel where the curated data has `peter_gunning_church`.
-Are these one place?
+Are these one place? yes, call them Exeter House Chapel
-2. **`the_new_market` vs `market_unknown_1`** -- do these overlap?
+2. **`the_new_market` vs `market_unknown_1`** -- do these overlap? no.
 3. **`city_of_london`** -- the `name` field currently holds a query ("Referencing the Royal Exchange?") rather than a name.
-Resolve, and move the uncertainty into `notes`.
+Resolve, and move the uncertainty into `notes`. yes.
-4. **Names vs ids** -- `john_pepys_house` is named "Father House" and `john_crews_house` "Mr Crews House", which sits awkwardly with README principle 7 (use the most specific label we have).
-Rename the `name` fields?
+4. **Names vs ids** -- `john_pepys_house` is named "Father House" and `john_crews_house` "Mr Crews House".
+This reflects a disjunction between how Pepys referred to these people and these people's most specific name as historians understand them.
-5. **Coordinate granularity** -- several nodes share coordinates (e.g.
+6. **Coordinate granularity** -- several nodes share coordinates (e.g.
    `john_pepys_house` and `turner_house` are both Salisbury Court).
-Intended, or should they be distinguished?
+This is intended behavior.
-6. **Companion roles** -- keep descriptors like "Clerk of Sandwich Troop" as companions, or only named people?
+7. **Companion roles** -- keep descriptors like "Clerk of Sandwich Troop" as companions
-7. **Combined entries.** Two entries in the diary cover several days at once:
+8. **Combined entries.** Two entries in the diary cover several days at once:
    July 1661 has "8th, 9th, Loth, 11th, 12th, 13th." (six days) and
    "16th, 17th, 18th, 19th." (four).
-The prose does not say which day each
+The edges for these dates should be
-   movement happened on.
-How should the edges be dated -- all on the first day of the span, spread by inference, or a new convention? `scripts/diary.py` currently attributes the text to every day it covers and `diary.combined_days()` reports them.
+   flagged for human dating based on a manual read of the diary.
-8. **October 1668.** Wheatley's text has no entries for 1-10 October 1668; it
+9. **October 1668.** Wheatley's text has no entries for 1-10 October 1668; it
    resumes on the 11th.
-Confirmed a genuine gap in the source, not a parsing artefact -- no edges for those days.
+This is confirmed as a genuine gap in the source, not a parsing artefact -- there will be no edges for those days.

 ---